ti-cortex-m4/demo-java-virtual-threads2/readme.md

 * start a non-blocking I/O operation in the OS kernel;
 * the scheduler can schedule another virtual thread on the same carrier thread.

-When the I/O operation completes in the OS kernel, the virtual threads scheduler:
+When the I/O operation completes in the OS kernel, the scheduler performs the opposite actions:

-* copies the_ _stack frames of the virtual thread from the heap to the stack of the carrier thread;
+* copies the stack frames of the virtual thread from the heap to the stack of the carrier thread;
 * restores the content of the continuation and resumes it;
 * waits until a carrier thread is available;
 * _mounts_ the virtual thread to the carrier thread.

-To provide this no-blocking behavior, most of the blocking operations in the Java core library (mainly I/O and _java.util.concurrent_)  have been refactored.
+To provide this behavior, most of the blocking operations in the Java core library (mainly I/O and _java.util.concurrent_)  have been refactored.
 However, some operations do not yet support this feature and instead _capture_ the carrier thread.
 This behavior can be caused by limitations of the OS (which affects many file system operations) or of the JDK (such as with the _Object.wait()_ method).
 The capture of an OS thread is compensated by temporarily adding a platform thread to the JVM scheduler.

 A virtual thread also cannot be unmounted during blocking operations when it is _pinned_ to its carrier.
 This occurs when a virtual thread executes a _synchronized_ block/method, a _native method,_ or a _foreign function_.
 During pinning, the JVM scheduler does not create an additional carrier thread, so frequent and long-lived pinning may worsen the scalability of the application.